dbrownidau/constitution/WIP-Constitution.md

 14.5.
 Under no circumstances shall right of voting by proxy be permitted.

 14.6.
-Unless otherwise stated, the quorum for a vote to be valid is equal to a majority of the amount of committee members.
+Unless otherwise stated, the quorum for a vote to be valid is equal to the number of executive committee members.
 15. Minutes of Meetings
 -----------------------
 15.1.
 The Secretary, or in their absence, another member, shall keep Minutes of all General Meetings, Extraordinary Meetings and Annual General Meetings.